By Tyler Ludwig / Interactive Marketing Manager, Rio SEO

 Submitting your local business data to these sources allows “The Most Generous Search Engine for Local Businesses” (aka Google) to validate your information from more than 500 networks and bring your business closer to the top of local search results.

-Incorporating Google products within your website and local landing pages might sound a bit obvious, but it’s something often overlooked.
+Incorporating Google products within your website and local landing pages might sound a bit obvious, but marketers often overlook them.
 When Google looks to serve up your business for local searches, it places a lot of emphasis on user experience once the user arrives at your landing page.
 Increasing that experience can be attributed to such relevant items as:

 - YouTube Videos